 For a given output voltage sag specification, the ESR value can be determined.
 Another parameter that has influence on the output voltage sag is the equivalent series inductance (ESL).
 The rapid change in load current results in di/dt during transient.
 Therefore ESL contributes to part of the voltage sag.
 Using a capacitor with low ESL will obtain better transient performance.
 Generally, using several capacitors connected in parallel will also have better transient performance than just one single capacitor with the same total ESR.
-Unlike electrolytic capacitors, ceramic capacitors have relatively low ESR and can reduce the voltage deviation during load transient.
-However, ceramic capacitors can only provide low capacitance value.
-Therefore, it is suggested to use a mixed combination of electrolytic capacitors and ceramic capacitors for achieving better transient performance.
+Unlike electrolytic capacitors, the ceramic capacitor has relatively low ESR and can reduce the voltage deviation during load transient.
+However, the ceramic capacitor can only provide low capacitance value.
+Therefore, it is suggested to use a mixed combination of electrolytic capacitor and ceramic capacitor for achieving better transient performance.